The D'Amelio Show: Release

-The D'Amelio Show premiered on September 3, 2021, on Hulu in the United States.
-It premiered internationally on Disney+ under the dedicated streaming hub Star, as an original series, Disney+ Hotstar, and on Star+ in Latin America.
+The D'Amelio Show premiered on September 3, 2021, on the streaming service Hulu in the United States, with its first season consisting of eight episodes.
+Internationally, it premiered on Disney+ under the dedicated streaming hub Star, as an original series, Disney+ Hotstar, and on Star+ in Latin America.

-The second season premiered on September 28, 2022.
+In November 2021, it was renewed for a second season, which premiered on September 28, 2022.
+The second season contained ten episodes.
+In December 2022, the series was renewed for a third season that premiered on September 20, 2023.
+In June 2024, the show was cancelled after three seasons.

 Reception

 Audience viewership

 The series became the most-watched unscripted series among all first-season titles in the genre on Hulu along with its second season.